AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 ## 2. Distributed Cloud Firewall Overview

-The Distributed Cloud Firewall is a powerful feature of the `Aviatrix Cloud Firewall`, designed to enhance security across your cloud infrastructure.
+The **Distributed Cloud Firewall** is a powerful feature of the `Aviatrix Cloud Firewall`, designed to enhance security across your **CNSF**.
 It offers a comprehensive suite of capabilities, including Distributed Firewalling, Threat Prevention, TLS Decryption, URL Filtering, Suricata Intrusion Detection and Prevention Systems (IDS/IPS), Advanced Network Address Translation (NAT) capabilities, and Micro-Segmentation.

 In this lab, you will have the opportunity to create additional logical containers known as `Smart Groups`.
 These Smart Groups are designed to categorize instances within a VPC/VNet/VCN that share similar characteristics.
 Once you have organized your instances into these groups, you will then enforce security policies among them through **Distributed Cloud Firewalling Rules**.
 This approach not only streamlines management but also enhances security by allowing for targeted rule enforcement based on the specific behaviors and attributes of the grouped instances.